YuanGongND/Speech_DB_Engine/README.md

 # Speech Corpus Frontend
-### A project that simplifies the usability of the predominant speech databases used for research.
+### A project that simplifies the usability of the predominant speech databases.